kobiyoyo/RailsJWTToken/README.md

   }
 }
 ````

-Note:`auth` is  an object containing  the log in form field names and values.
+Note:`auth` is an object containing the sign-in form field names and values.